-It is worth recalling from the first semester, the concepts of states and events (transitions from one state to another).
+It is worth recalling from bios601 in earlier years (e.g., Sept 21, 2009, concepts/terminology/measures in epidemiology), the concepts of states and events (transitions from one state to another).

 Cohort studies with fixed follow-up time

 Recall: cohort is another name for a closed population, with membership (entry) defined by some event, such as birth, losing one's virginity, obtaining one's first driver's permit, attaining age 21, graduating from university, entering the 'ever-married' state, undergoing a certain medical intervention, enrolling in a follow-up study, etc. Then the event of interest is the exit (transition) from a/the state that prevailed at entry.
 So death is the transition from the living state to the dead state, receiving a diagnosis of cancer changes one's state from 'no history of cancer since entry' to 'have a history of cancer', being convicted of a traffic offense changes one's state from 'clean record' to 'have a history of traffic offenses.'
 We can also envision more complex situations, with a transition from 'never had a stroke,' to 'have had 1 stroke,' to 'have had 2 strokes,' ... or 'haven't yet had a cold this winter,' to 'have had 1 cold,' to 'have had 2 colds,' etc.